-Central training takes place once a week in school training rooms within the Consortium.
-This training is carried out by Local Authority and SCITT Advisers, Headteachers/Leading Practitioners and Buckinghamshire New University lecturers.
+Central training takes place once a week in school training rooms throughout the Alliance.
+This training is carried out by Local Authority and SCITT Advisers, Headteachers/Leading Practitioners and Bucks New University lecturers.
 Training covers subject knowledge and generic elements of teaching such as Behaviour Management, Inclusion and Assessment.

 Trainees will be assessed for QTS passing with Outstanding, Good etc. This will be assessed through teaching observations and a portfolio of evidence related to the Teaching Standards.

 The PG Cert is assessed pass/fail through the three modules:

 Module 1 - Planning for Progression (Terms 1 & 2)

 Individual presentation 30%